 Almost 70% of companies using manual processes have reported that innovative technologies create a distraction for them.
-Moreover, due to the usual mundane, 73% of the activities do not add any value in an average process.
+Moreover, due to the usual mundane, 41% of the activities offer little satisfaction.

 With such huge numbers of drastic losses, some still believe manual processing to be easy.
 The reason behind the same is the complexities of coding.
 Undeniably, it isn’t easy to integrate code-based functionality in an organization.
 Above all, the tech teams are burdened with legacy maintenance and project backlogs to manage meticulously.
 The company running with manual processes finds all this difficult to get a grasp upon.

 To everyone’s rescue, no-code operations have been discovered.
 The same can tackle the fall-backs of manual processes and deal with the pain points of coding.
 With such tremendous support, you can imagine your business prosper.

 Manual processes can be slow, error-prone, and resource-intensive.
 They often lead to inefficiency, and bottlenecks, and can hinder scalability.
 Human errors can also impact accuracy and consistency.

 Manual processes can result in increased operational costs, reduced productivity, and delayed tasks.
 They may also lead to inconsistent quality and compliance issues.